stepcode/stepcode.github.io/Minimal_Part_21_C++_example.md

     ** do something with the data here
     ***************************************************/

     // write to "file.out", then check for write errors.
-The write operation overwrites any errors caused by previous operations. sfile.WriteExchangeFile( "file.out" );
+The write operation overwrites any
+    // errors caused by previous operations.
+    sfile.WriteExchangeFile( "file.out" );
     if( sfile.Error().severity() < SEVERITY_USERMSG ) {
         sfile.Error().PrintContents( cout );
     }
-}`
+}
+{% endhighlight %}

 Include Paths
 -------------